- This event has passed.

 - Describe the top elements required for a successful media presence.
 K,O

-- Define niche for your marketplace and identify your primary target audience.
+- Define niche for your marketplace and target audience.
 O

 - Discuss the importance of a gift or offer.
 O